ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

 The following options are valid in version ``1`` (beside the generic options):

-* ``build_ignore``: a list of package names which should not be built, taking precedence over any package selection options given at runtime.

 * ``build_tool``: the build tool to use.
   The following are valid values: